CSCfi/csc-user-guide/docs/support/tutorials/gabedit_gaussian.md

      ``` subg16 00:10:00 benzene_opt_freq project_2001199```

-###### 4. Copy the results back to your own computer
+### 4. Copy the results back to your own computer
-   - Once the gaussian job has finished, copy the whole directory from Puhti back to your own computer
+   - Once the gaussian job has finished, copy the whole directory from Puhti back to your own computer.
+Give this command on your own computer:

     ```rsync -rP username@puhti.csc.fi:/scratch/project_2001199/gabedit/benzene/ .```

-###### 5. Use Gabedit to analyze the results
+### 5. Use Gabedit to analyze the results
    - In Gabedit use ```File ->Open``` to navigate to the directory where the results are
    - In the lower right corner of the ```Open file``` window change the ```*.inp``` to ```*.com```
-   - Sellect the com-file corresponding to your Gaussian job and open it.
+   - Select the com-file corresponding to your Gaussian job and open it.
 This opens the main Gabedit window
    - Select the tab showing the log file
 ![Gabedit analyze](../../img/gabedit_3.png)

-   - The panel on the right show various options that can be analyzed
+   - The panel on the right shows various options that can be analyzed
    - In the example above we calculated the vibrational frequencies.
-These resuts can be studied by selecting ```Dens.
+These results can be studied by selecting ```Dens.
 Orb``` that opens the ```Gabedit: Orbitals/Density/Vibration``` window.
        - On the canvas do right-click
        - Select ``` Animation -> Vibration```
        - By selecting a particular mode from the table, it can be animated by hitting ```Play```
-       - The calculated spectra is shown by selecting from the ```Vibration``` window ```Tools -> Draw IR spectrum```
+       - The calculated spectrum is shown by selecting from the ```Vibration``` window ```Tools -> Draw IR spectrum```